n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.bitwarden.md

+---
+title: Bitwarden node - n8n Documentation
+description: Documentation for the Bitwarden node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Bitwarden

 The Bitwarden node allows you to automate work in Bitwarden, and integrate Bitwarden with other applications. n8n has built-in support for a wide range of Bitwarden features, including creating, getting, deleting, and updating collections, events, groups, and members.